Medicago sativa. Family: Fabaceae

 be sure to rinse them with running water before eating.

 Women who are pregnant or breastfeeding should talk to their healthcare provider before

 taking any herbal medicines.

 Alfalfa may reduce how well birth control pills work.
 If you take alfalfa and use

 birth control pills that contain estrogen, use an additional form of birth control.

 Alfalfa contains high amounts of vitamin K. This can reduce the blood thinning (anticoagulant) action

-of the medicine Warfarin.
-If you’re taking this drug, ask your healthcare provider
+of the medicine warfarin.
+If you’re taking this medicine, ask your healthcare provider

 how much alfalfa you can eat.